 3: Medical Treatments

-There is a huge range of medical treatments that are used to help sufferers of CP.
+There is a huge range of medical treatments that are used to help sufferers of Cerebral Palsy.
 Some of them are simple things such as medications and injections.
 Others are far more complex, such as therapies that are designed to relax the muscles, stem cell treatments from the child’s own umbilical cord and so forth.
 There are also electrical devices that can sometimes help people get around better by stimulating the nerves and making sure that the child has adequate control over their muscles.

 Paying for these devices and treatments can be very expensive.
 If you’re worried about paying for these costs, consider asking an attorney about whether or not filing a lawsuit over medical negligence is an option.
-It’s not always an option, but if medical negligence caused your child’s CP you should certainly speak with a qualified attorney about the matter.
+It’s not always an option, but if medical negligence caused your child’s Cerebral Palsy you should certainly speak with a qualified attorney about the matter.